 Wheel rims offer a unique challenge when cleaning.
 Many cars use alloy wheels which look great when clean but brake dust can cause heavy staining if not cleaned regularly.
-The second challenge is access, many alloy wheels have wide spokes meaning the inner rim is on show but not accessible.
+The second challenge is accessing, many alloy wheels have wide spokes meaning the inner rim is on the show but not accessible.

 Before cleaning rims, hose or pressure wash them to remove loose grit.
 A bucket of auto detergent and a tool known as a wheel cleaning brush makes accessing the rear of the rim easy.
 After a thorough cleaning and rinse, access the results, very often the front rims are stained from brake dust.

-Use a tough brake dust removing product to clean the staining.
+Use a tough brake dust-removing product to clean the staining.
 Some of these products can be pretty aggressive.
 They contain acids, so use them outdoors and wear safety glasses and gloves.

-I recommend an acid free strong wheel and tire cleaner by Car Guys on my Car cleaning tools page.
+I recommend an acid-free strong wheel and tire cleaner by Car Guys on my Car cleaning tools page.